In its simplest form, content marketing is simply creating valuable, focused content that appeals and retains your targeted visitors.

 Tip: There is never enough time to do all the things that need to be done, and if you are not strategically planning out your day, you may find yourself hurried to get something done and end up with a less than stellar product.

 Without proper keyword research, there is simply no way of knowing where your articles or posts are going to end up within Google’s complex scoring mechanism.
 I mean you will rank for something, but it is a crap shoot as to what it will be.
 This is no way to run your business and a waste of time.
-Once you find that your content is not ranking, you will more than likely end up rewriting it, which you should never do and you never need to do if done right the first time.
+Once you find that your content is not ranking, you will more than likely end up rewriting it, which is another waste of your precious time.

 There is no place for keyword stuffing in today’s market.
 Your readers will hate it and Google will punish you for it.
 That practice is a thing of the past.